chinapedia/wikipedia.abstract.en/Page/Drink.md

 History

-Baco,_por_Caravaggio.jpg's interpretation of Bacchus]] Drinking has been a large part of socialising throughout the centuries.
+'s interpretation of Bacchus]] Drinking has been a large part of socialising throughout the centuries.
 In Ancient Greece, a social gathering for the purpose of drinking was known as a symposium, where watered down wine would be drunk.
 The purpose of these gatherings could be anything from serious discussions to direct indulgence.
 In Ancient Rome, a similar concept of a _convivium_ took place regularly.

 Many early societies considered alcohol a gift from the gods,[14] leading to the creation of gods such as Dionysus.
 Other religions forbid, discourage, or restrict the drinking of alcoholic drinks for various reasons.
 In some regions with a dominant religion the production, sale, and consumption of alcoholic drinks is forbidden to everybody, regardless of religion.